vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

         2. does match string condition: filterTraversal
     3.	add rules to Web ACL
     4. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked

+!!! info "Note About Remaining"
+    **The remaining excercises below are optional.
+You should proceed to the [Verify Phase](verify.md) and come back to the content below if time permits.**

+---

 ### 4. Limit Attack Footprint (Optional)